Looking to improve your trading edge? The NYSE Tick is the perfect day trading indicator to do just that.

 NYSE Tick Index

-On the chart above you have a one minute chart for the $TICK.
-(Nyse Tick on ThinkOrSwim)
+The chart above is a one minute chart for the Nyse Tick. ($TICK on ThinkOrSwim)

-For example, assume the NYSE has about 2800 stocks.
-If 1800 of those stocks are on an uptick and 1000 on a downtick, they NYSE Tick reading at that moment would be +1000.
+For example, the New York Stock Exchange has about 2800 stocks.
+If 1800 of those stocks are on an uptick, and 1000 on a downtick, the NYSE Tick reading at that moment would be +1000.

 Key NYSE Tick Levels

 A positive tick count signals bullish sentiment and a negative tick count (red highlight) signals bearish sentiment.
 The higher or lower the Tick Index reading the stronger the sentiment.